ChrisWhealy/DistributedSystemNotes/Lecture 20.md

 > * ***Concurrency***
 >     Provides a high degree of scalability and fault tolerance by allowing multiple (typically small) tasks to be handled simultaneously
 > * ***Parallelism***
->     Provides raw speed by allowing a single (typically very large) task to be broken down into a large number of small, unrelated subtasks that can all be executed simultaneously.
+>     Provides raw speed by allowing a single (typically very large) task to be broken down into a large number of small, independent subtasks that can all be executed simultaneously.

 Google's MapReduce system and its successors are examples of offline systems that solve problems by means of high degrees of parallelism.